Team USA's two-man, two-woman Olympic surf team L to R: Kolohe Andino, Carissa Moore, Caroline Marks, John John Florence

 “Congratulations to the athletes who were named to the USA Surfing Olympic Surf Team,” said Dedra DeLilli, group manager, Olympic and Paralympic marketing, Toyota Motor North America.
 “With surfing’s debut at the Olympic Games Tokyo 2020, we’re excited to celebrate this historic moment in partnership with USA Surfing and its athletes on their epic journey to compete on the world’s stage.”

-The 2020 Olympic surfing competition will be held at Tsurigasaki Beach in Chiba — about 40 minutes outside Tokyo.
+The rescheduled 2021 Olympic surfing competition will be held at Tsurigasaki Beach in Chiba — about 40 minutes outside Tokyo.
 USA Surfing’s official forecasting partner Surfline has been watching weather and wave patterns that bode well for good conditions during the late July window of 2020.

 The window for competition at the 2020 Olympic Games 2020 runs July 26 – August 2.
 With the help of official forecaster Surfline, Olympic Game leaders will identify the dates during that window with the best conditions to run surfing’s first Olympics.
 The contest could be compressed into two-and-a-half days, but ideally will run over four days.